totiffany/totiffany.github.io/_posts/2018-06-27-My-Two-Favorite-Smoothie-Recipes.md

 Summer is here!
 We're headed to Idaho tomorrow for the fourth of July and I can't wait.
 Both mine and Brian's families live in Idaho, and it will be so fun to see everyone.
 Bring on the barbecues and fireworks!

 In addition to burgers, watermelon, lemonade, and all the other delicious foods that come with warmer days, summer really gets me in the mood for smoothies.
 Fun fact – My first job in college was at a Jamba Juice.
 Remember Jamba Juice??
 It was all the rage when I was in high school.
 Green smoothies weren't really a thing back then, but those bright orange, red, and pink smoothies (that were mostly made of sorbet) were.
-MMmm.
+Mmmm.

 I have two smoothie recipes I alternate between depending on what I'm in the mood for.
 The first is a pink smoothie that's great for breakfast.
 The oats and peanut butter give it a bit more energy than your typical all fruit smoothie.
 (And it's reallyyy similar to the one I used to make for myself at the end of a shift at Jamba).